-After visiting the JAL first class lounge, it was time to board my flight from Tokyo Narita to Los Angeles.
+After visiting the JAL first class lounge in Narita, it was time to board my flight from Tokyo Narita to Los Angeles.
 As usual on this trip, I was first to board since I was seated in one of JAL’s first class sky suites on the Boeing 777-300ER.

-The seats are configured in a 1-2-1 arrangement.
+The JAL first class seats are configured in a 1-2-1 arrangement.
 The two middle seats have a divider that can be raised or lowered depending on if the two people are seated together, so these are the seats to choose if you are not traveling alone.
-The JAL sky suites are among the nicer first class offerings around.
+The JAL first class sky suites are among the nicer first class offerings around.
 The seat was more than wide enough.

 There was also of course plenty of legroom, which is not at all surprising with a large seat that also folds out into a lie-flat bed.

 The seat also had a vibrating function, as well as the ability to change lumbar support.
 My only complaint about the seat was that it moves in a somewhat odd fashion, making it somewhat difficult to find a position that is comfortable.

 The JAL first class sky suite also had plenty of storage space, as well as a comprehensive touchscreen remote control, plus a small mirror, which was a nice touch.

 After taking photos, I settled in.
 I was given a glass of Dom Perignon, which in my opinion is the most overrated champagne.
 But hey, champagne is still nice, especially when you’re in first class.

 With boarding still going on, I started watching a movie.
 I always appreciate when the inflight entertainment is activated this early, as there’s nothing else to do.
 That said, I was unimpressed with JAL’s movie selection.
 I ended up watching This Is Where I Leave You, which was ok, and Lucy, which was terrible.
 Beyond that, it was slim pickings.